 If you have asthma, you need to do what you can to cut your exposure to asthma triggers.
-Asthma triggers can aggravate your symptoms -- coughing, wheezing, and having a hard time catching your breath.
+That starts by knowing what causes you to cough, wheeze and grasp for breath.
 While there’s no cure, there are steps you can take to keep your asthma in control and prevent an attack.

 1. Identify Asthma Triggers